x45dev/GPG-AGE-Key-Management-via-SOPS-and-Yubikey/README.md

 2.  **Install Tools with Mise:**
     If you have Mise installed, it should automatically prompt you to install the tools defined in `.mise.toml` when you `cd` into the directory (if you have `mise activate --hook` in your shell rc).
 Otherwise, run:
     ```bash
+    mise trust
     mise install
     ```
-    This ensures you are using the correct versions of all required CLI tools.
+    This ensures you are using the correct versions of required Mise-managed CLI tools.

 3.  **Configure Environment Variables (Optional but Recommended):**
     Mise tasks can use environment variables for configuration.
-You can set these in your shell environment, or for project-specific settings, create a `.env` file in the project root (add `.env` to your `.gitignore`!).
-Mise will automatically load it.
+You can set these in your shell environment, or for project-specific settings, and Mise will automatically load it.

+    This project uses a Git tracked `.env.tracked` file in the project root with project defaults; as well as an optional `secrets/emv.sops.yaml` file for potentially sensitive variables that are intended to be encrypted via SOPS and thereafter allowed to be tracked in Git.

     Example variables (see `.mise.toml` `[env]` section for more):
     ```sh
-    # .env (add to .gitignore!)
+    # .env
     GPG_USER_NAME="Your Name"
     GPG_USER_EMAIL="your.email@example.com"
     GPG_KEY_COMMENT="Optional Comment" # e.g., "Work Key" or "Personal Key"